mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * can save with ctrl-s (cmd-s) in addition to :w
 * / search is case-insensitive unlike in real Vim

+## vscode-database extension

+* for querying MySQL and PostgreSQL databases

 ## vscode-icons extension

 * adds file type icons in file view